Special Educational Needs

 Who’s Who?

-The Special Educational Needs Co-ordinator (SENDCo) for the school is Mrs Samantha Nash (snash@st-peters.hereford.sch.uk), the assistant SENDCo is Mrs Laura Taylor (ltaylor@tcat.school).
+The Special Educational Needs Co-ordinator (SENDCo) for the school is Mrs Samantha Nash (snash@st-peters.hereford.sch.uk) and the Inclusion Assistant for the Trust is Ms Laura Taylor (ltaylor@tcat.school).
 They are responsible for co-ordinating the support for all children with Special Educational Needs and/or disabilities, staff training and developing the school’s SEND policy to make sure that all children get a consistent, high quality response to meeting their needs in school.
 They will ensure that you are fully involved and informed about your child’s support, learning and progress.

 Mrs Kim Lane is the SEND line manager for the Three Counties Trust.